jordansissel/sysadvent/2011/10/article.md

 ## Why Pig

-Parsing and analyzing individual log files can be done fairly easily with standard Unix tools such as find, grep, sed, awk, wc etc. The difficult part is doing this at scale, when you are dealing with large quantities of logs.
+Parsing and analyzing individual log files can be done fairly easily with standard Unix tools such as find, grep, sed, awk, wc, etc. The difficult part is doing this at scale, when you are dealing with large quantities of logs.
 [Hadoop](http://http://hadoop.apache.org/) is a technology that has proven itself to be capable of scaling well as you are throwing more and more data at